 Challenge Description Financial Viability The traceability of all debtors poses a challenge to the debt collection process.
-Low economic growth, increased unemployment and above inflation increases in cost of water impacts on affordability of municipal accounts.
+Low economic growth, increase in unemployment and above inflation increases of cost of water impacts on affordability of municipal accounts.
 Revenue Leakage An integrated revenue enhancement approach followed to combat revenue leakages.